Chainsaw carving: The beginning of the art form

 The first booking agency dedicated to promoting and preserving the integrity of performance chainsaw art was founded by Brian Ruth in 1992.
 It was appropriately named Masters of the Chainsaw.
-The company has represented some of the most respected artists in the U.S., such as Brian Ruth, Ben Risney, Josh Landry, Mark Tyoe and Marty Long, as well as select artists from other countries.
+The company has represented some of the most respected artists in the U.S., SAWDUST such as Brian Ruth, Ben Risney, Josh Landry, Mark Tyoe and Marty Long, as well as select artists from other countries.
 In 2007, Masters of the Chainsaw, under the direction of Jen Ruth, created the first international group of female sculptors under the name Chainsaw Chix.
 Featured in this all-female team are greats like Stephanie Huber, Angela Polglaze, Lisa Foster, Alicia Charlton, Uschi Elias, and Sara Winter.

 Brian Ruth introduced the art as a performance art to Japan in 1995.
 Since then, he has established a division of Masters of the Chainsaw and a chainsaw carving school in Tōei, Japan.

 Although the general impression of the public is that it is largely performance art (because of the noise, sawdust, and very fast carving results), there are a few chainsaw carvers now producing stunning works of art.
 These works can be produced in a fraction of the time that would normally be expected if only conventional tools such as mallet and gouges were used.
 Although many carvers continue to use other tools alongside the chainsaw, the chainsaw remains the primary tool.